ALib C++ Library

 The exception type is defined as: "The type of an exception is defined by the most recently added message, who's enum element's integral value is positive."

-Consequently, if the a catch handler uses method Exception::Type it does not need to switch over just all possible entry types (aka enumeration elements), but just over those that are positive and that therefore bring a different meaning to an exception.
+Consequently, if a catch handler uses method Type, it does not need to switch over just all possible entry types (aka enumeration elements), but just over those that are positive and that therefore bring a different meaning to an exception.

 2.2.3 Self-Contained Allocation